mne-tools/mne-python/doc/install/mne_python.rst

   ``spyder`` (or on Windows or macOS, launched from the Anaconda Navigator GUI).
   It can also be installed with `dedicated installers <https://www.spyder-ide.org/#section-download>`_.
-  To avoid dependency conflicts with Spyder, you should install ``mne`` in a separate environment.
-Set Spyder to use the ``mne`` environment automatically by opening Spyder and navigating to
+  To avoid dependency conflicts with Spyder, you should install ``mne`` in a separate environment, like explained in the earlier sections.
+Then you would have to  set Spyder to use the ``mne`` environment as its default interpreter by opening Spyder and navigating to
   :samp:`Tools > Preferences > Python Interpreter > Use the following interpreter`.
   There, paste the output of the following terminal commands::